 A win-win outcome?

 It appears there is a good chance that the EU will adopt a new law containing clear requirements for the provision and sharing of WHOIS data, and how this can be done in compliance with the GDPR.
-This would obviously be a win for those BC members who rely on access to WHOIS data to help to protect their own customers, and also for the public more generally as law enforcement authorities regain access to the WHOIS data that helps them tackle cybercrime, protect consumers and deal with the horrors of the online child sexual abuse.
+This would obviously be a win for those BC members who rely on access to WHOIS data to help to protect their own customers, and also for the public more generally as law enforcement authorities regain access to the WHOIS data that helps them tackle cybercrime, protect consumers and deal with the horrors of online child sexual abuse.

 However, it would also be a win for the contracted parties which have largely withdrawn access to WHOIS data in a misguided concern that they would fall afoul of the GDPR – the NIS2 Directive should provide them with the reassurances they need to restore access to WHOIS data for the various legitimate purposes described above.